 Medium

-For Spartan's 6-team program with mixed experience levels, the recommendation depends on team-by-team skill: rookies to Architecture A, experienced returners to B or C. Cross-team consistency is less important here than for the drivetrain — teams can have different manipulator architectures without breaking shared learning.
+For Spartan's 6-team program with mixed experience levels, the recommendation depends on team-by-team skill: rookies to Architecture A or D, experienced returners to B or C. Cross-team consistency is less important here than for the drivetrain — teams can have different manipulator architectures without breaking shared learning.
+Architecture D is a particularly strong fit for rookie squads inheriting V1 hero bots after the 8th-graders graduate, since the forgiving pickup makes driver onboarding faster.

 3 of 8